 Guro Federico Malibago was born and raised in Minnesota the son of Filipino immigrants.
 Amongst the men in his family and community, fighting skill and the practice of martial arts, were highly valued and encouraged.
 This early passion for the martial arts, as well as Filipino cultural traditions and history in general, has led him to conduct many research trips to the Philippines to learn traditional Filipino Martial Arts culture and history directly from the masters who keep the traditons alive.
-Federico holds multiple international and national titles and recently captured Gold in the GSBA regional tournament.
-He holds several belts and has an impressive collection of Gold, Silver and bronze medals from many tournaments over the years.
-He is on of only two Guros in MN authorized to teach the Filipino Ancestral art of Bahad Zubu Eskrima.
+Federico holds multiple international and national titles and has captured Golds in GSBA regional and national tournaments.
+He was a semi-finalist in the world's largest boxing tournament the 2015 Ringside Tournament.
+He holds several belts and has an impressive collection of medals from many tournaments over the years, including numerous 1st place awards.
+He is on of only three Guros in MN authorized to teach the Filipino Ancestral art of Bahad Zubu Eskrima.

 About Our Instructor/Head of the Bahad Zubu Society